carolinapowers/pluralsight-typescript-code-lab/README2.md

 The repetitive `./components/[Name]/[Name]` pattern becomes painful as applications grow.

-## **Task 1: Add Number Formatting**
+## Task 1: Add Number Formatting

 Your app displays prices and dates but not formatted numbers.
-Let's add that capability.
+You'll add that capability.

-**Objective**: Import and use the `formatNumber` utility to display a purchase count.
+Import and use the `formatNumber` utility to display a purchase count.

 1. Explore `src/utils/formatters.ts` to find available formatting functions
 2. Add `formatNumber` to your existing formatter imports in `App.tsx`
-3. In the Product Card section (around line 90), add a line showing: "Purchased by 15,789 developers"
+3. In the **Product Card** section, add: "Purchased by 15,789 developers"
-4. Save and verify the formatted number appears in your browser
+4. Save the file and verify the formatted number appears in your browser

-**Success Criteria**: You see "Purchased by 15,789 developers" with proper comma formatting in the Product Card.
+You'll see "Purchased by 15,789 developers" with proper comma formatting in the **Product Card**.

-## **Task 2: Discover Hidden Utilities**
+## Task 2: Discover Hidden Utilities

 Most utilities remain unused because developers don't know they exist.
-Let's reveal what's hidden.
+You'll discover what's hidden.

-**Objective**: Use console logging to discover all available but unused utilities.
+Use console logging to discover all available but unused utilities.

 1. Import all formatters and validators using namespace imports:
    ```typescript